 You may get an ultrasound or another type of test that shows pictures of your uterus.
 These help your doctor see how large your fibroids are and where they are growing.

 Your doctor may also do blood tests to look for anemia or other problems.
-You may have a laparoscopy.
-This looks for fibroids on the outside of your uterus.
-Sometimes hysteroscopy is used.
-It lets the doctor check the inside of your uterus.
+You may have a hysteroscopy.
+This lets your doctor check the inside of your uterus.
+And sometimes an MRI is used before surgery to check the size and location of the fibroids.

 If your fibroids aren't bothering you, you don't need to do anything about them.
 Your doctor may check them during your regular visits to see if they have gotten bigger.